Building Bar Graphs

 Bar graphs can be used to show how something changes over time or to compare different times.
 Bar graphs are good for plotting data that spans many years (or days, weeks . . .), has really big changes from year to year (or day to day . . .), or they can be used for comparing different items in a related category (for example: comparing something between different states).
 The following pages describe the different parts of a bar graph.

 The title offers a short explanation of what is in your graph.
 This helps the reader identify what they are about to look at.
 It can be creative or simple as long as it tells what is in the graph.
-The title of this graph tells the reader that the graph contains information about the states with the most elementary and secondary schools, and how many schools each of those states has.
+The title of this graph tells the reader that the graph contains information about the 2004 unemployment rates of persons 25 years old and older, organized by highest level of education.

 The source explains where you found the information that is in your graph.
 It is important to give credit to those who collected your data!
 In this graph, the source tells us that we found our information from the NCES Common Core of Data.